Vocation and Formation

 The preliminaries, however, are as follows:

-- a period of getting to know the Congregation by visits, while carrying on your everyday life;
+- a period of getting to know the Congregation by visits, while carrying on in everyday life;

 - a formal application and interview;